Yuvalheiman1/instaCroler/README.md

 - � **Smart Retry Logic**: Exponential backoff for failed downloads and sends
 - ⏸️ **Pause/Resume**: Control when the bot should run
 - � **Status Monitoring**: Real-time status and statistics
-- 💾 **Persistent Storage**: JSON-based storage with optional PostgreSQL support
+- �️ **Redis Storage**: Fast, persistent storage with Redis database
 - 🧹 **Error Handling**: Dead Letter Queue for failed operations
 - � **Comprehensive Logging**: Detailed logs for debugging and monitoring